ETOH is a shortened medical abbreviation for the word ethanol or ethyl alcohol.

 Food can help slow down ethyl alcohol absorption and reduce the speed at which intoxication occurs.

 While food doesn’t eliminate the effects of ETOH consumption, it can reduce the risk and impact of consuming alcohol.

 Effects on the brain and body

-Ethyl alcohol is known to have a number of negative effects on the brain and body when used in sufficient amounts.
+Ethyl alcohol is known to have several adverse effects on the brain and body when used in sufficient amounts.

-It has also been linked as a possible cause of cancer.
+Some studies also link ETOH as a cause of cancer.

-Those who consume alcoholic beverages should do so with caution and pay attention to the amount of alcohol being consumed over a specified period of time based on the drinks alcohol percentage.
+Consuming alcoholic beverages requires caution and attention to the amount of alcohol consumed throughout a period.

-Alcoholic beverages should also be limited to occasional use in order to prevent/reduce the negative impacts it can have on weight gain, aging and other health related issues.
+People must limit alcoholic beverages to occasional use to prevent/reduce the negative impacts it has on weight gain, aging, and other health-related issues.